catarina-barata/skin-hierarchy/README.md

 Python 3.6

 ## Usage
-1) Download ImageNet pre-trained checkpoints from and add to the **checkpoints"" folder
+1) Download ImageNet pre-trained checkpoints from and add to the **checkpoints** folder

 2) Download the dataset tf recorders from and add to the **data** folder or create your own hierarchical tf records